 How Spiritual Exploration Differs from Religion

 The processes we use in spiritual exploration come from many ancient cultures.
 These methods represent eons of practical research.
-What’s more, we can verify these methods with science.
-They are repeatable and provide measurable data such as reducing heart rate and increasing brainwave coherence.
-Many provide quantifiable health benefits, like reducing stress and the effects of PTSD, for instance.
+Also, we can scientifically verify these methods.

 Frequently Asked Questions